cko/predefined_maven_properties/README.md

 `${version}` equivalent to `${project.version}` (deprecated: `${pom.version}`)

 ## Pom/Project properties
 All elements in the pom.xml, can be referenced with the project. prefix.
-This list is just an example of some commonly used elements. (deprecated: `{pom.}` prefix)
+This list is just an example of some commonly used elements. (deprecated: `${pom.}` prefix)
 `${project.build.directory}` results in the path to your "target" directory, this is the same as `${pom.project.build.directory}`
 `${project.build.outputDirectory}` results in the path to your "target/classes" directory
 `${project.name}` refers to the name of the project (deprecated: ${pom.name} ).